Tadeja Majerič

 Tadeja Majerič (born 31 August 1990, in Maribor) is a former tennis player from Slovenia.

-Majerič has won nine singles and six doubles title on the ITF Women's Circuit.
+Over her career, Majerič won nine singles and six doubles title on the ITF Women's World Tennis Tour.
 On 25 November 2013, she reached her best singles ranking of world No. 111.
 On 28 January 2013, she peaked at No. 227 in the WTA doubles rankings.

 Career

 2005–2012

 Majerič made her debut on the ITF Women's Circuit in April 2005 as a qualifier at a $10k event in Makarska, Croatia.
-The following year, she reached her first professional final in Zadar, losing in straight sets to Ani Mijačika.
+She reached her first professional final in Zadar the following year, losing in straight sets to Ani Mijačika.
 2006 also saw her qualify for the main draw at the Tier IV Slovenia Open in Portorož, defeating Margit Rüütel, Dominika Cibulková and Lucie Hradecká in the qualifying tournament, only to lose to fellow Slovenian Andreja Klepač in round one on her WTA Tour main-draw debut.

 In 2007, Majerič played her first matches in national colours for the Slovenia Fed Cup team.
 In August 2007, she won her first ITF singles tournament in Palić, Serbia.
 Her second ITF singles tournament win came two years later in Tanjung Selor, Indonesia.
 After this, she was given a wildcard for the Slovenia Open, losing to world No. 1 Dinara Safina in the first round.

 Majerič made her third appearance for Slovenia, in doubles, at the 2010 Fed Cup.
-Alongside Maša Zec Peškirič in her home town of Maribor, they defeated Japanese team in their World Group II playoff rubber.
+Alongside Maša Zec Peškirič in her home town of Maribor, they defeated the Japanese team in their World Group II playoff rubber.
 Majerič's first ITF tournament doubles success came in 2010 at her home tournament, the Infond Open.
-Partnering Andreja Klepač, they defeated the Russian pair Alexandra Panova and Ksenia Pervak in straight sets.
+Partnering with Andreja Klepač, they defeated the Russian pair Alexandra Panova and Ksenia Pervak in straight sets.
 Her third singles tournament win in January 2011 came on the Indian grass courts of Muzaffarnagar.
 She won her second doubles tournament in Samsun, Turkey, in the summer of 2012, but it wasn't until the end of 2012 that she was successful again, winning both singles and doubles draws in Pune.